ioannavav/ithica/README.md

 # Use of ITHICA passes

-We provide examples of how different ITHICA passes transform an example program.
+We explain how to use the ITHICA compiler passes and provide examples of how different ITHICA passes transform an example input program.
 For each ITHICA transformation, we present the original LLVM IR code and the transformed code after applying a pass.
 The transformations include:

-- **ArithmeticPass.cpp**: Duplicates arithmetic instructions and checks their results using Functional Consistency (FC) checks.
+- **ArithmeticPass.cpp**: Implements the Arith transformation of ITHICA paper.
+It duplicates arithmetic instructions and checks their results using Functional Consistency (FC) checks.
-- **MemPass.cpp**: Duplicates memory instructions (loads and stores) and checks their results using Functional Consistency (FC) checks for loads and Round Trip Consistency (RTC) checks for stores.
+- **MemPass.cpp**: Implements the Mem transformation of ITHICA paper.
+Instruments memory instructions (loads and stores).
+It duplicates loads, while for stores it inserts loads from the same memory.
+It checks their results using Functional Consistency (FC) checks for loads and Round Trip Consistency (RTC) checks for stores.
-- **MemDivPass.cpp**: Similar to MemPass.cpp, but introduces memory fences and cache line flushes to check different levels of the memory hierarchy.
+- **MemDivPass.cpp**: Implements the MemDiv transformation of ITHICA paper.
+Similar to MemPass.cpp, but introduces memory fences and cache line flushes to check different levels of the memory hierarchy.
-- **BranchPass.cpp**: Checks that conditional branches are resolved successfully using Control Flow Integrity (CFI) checks.
+- **BranchPass.cpp**: Implements the Br transformation of ITHICA paper.
+Checks that conditional branches are resolved successfully between the two valid destinations using Control Flow Integrity (CFI) checks.

 ## How to use:
 Build `.so` from `.cpp`: